UCL-EO/geog0111/docs/002_Unix.md

 pwd
 ```

-    /Users/plewis/geog0111/notebooks/images
-    /Users/plewis/geog0111/notebooks/bin
-    /Users/plewis/geog0111/notebooks
+    /Users/philiplewis/geog0111/notebooks/images
+    /Users/philiplewis/geog0111/notebooks/bin
+    /Users/philiplewis/geog0111/notebooks

 ### Create and delete a file, `cat`, `rm`

+#### `cat` and `<<`

-We can use the command `cat` to create a text files from a shell, for example:
+We can use the command `cat` to create a text files from a shell, but this is a bit more involved in a notebook cell than in normal use in an interactive unix shell, and involves the use of the redirection marker `<<`,. known as the `here-document` structure.

+    cat << EOF
+    line 1
+    line 2
+    EOF

+sends the text input between the markers (`EOF` here):

+    line 1
+    line 2

+into the command `cat` (which just sends it to the screen).
+So that's one (slightly awkward) way to create a file ...

+For example:

 ```bash